Skip to content

 pip install thetadatadx

 # Requires Python 3.9+.
-Pre-built wheels are provided - no Rust toolchain required.
+Pre-built abi3 wheels — no Rust toolchain required.

 bash